DAWN BREEZE, Founder & Director

 Bronwyn has worked in the arts for over 25 years, having operated her eponymous gallery from 1995-2004 in New York City and thereafter directing special events for the Solomon R. Guggenheim Museum.
 She is currently the Deputy Chief Special Events Officer at the Metropolitan Museum of Art and divides her time between Germantown, NY and NYC.

 Katherine is inspired by the evolving roles of the feminine, creativity and collaboration.
 In 2013, she co-founded Hudson River Exchange, a curated makers market that has served over three hundred unique artisans with annual fairs, workshops, pop-up shops and more.
-She recently became a mother and lives in Hudson with a back round in end of life care and running a youth mentorship program.
+She recently became a mother and lives in Hudson with a background in end of life care and running a youth mentorship program.

 Triona is currently Site Lead and HR Business partner for Etsy in Hudson, New York.
 In her role she leads community engagement programming, partnering with values aligned enterprises and individuals between Etsy and the community, while facilitating a safe and open workplace for Etsy employees.